 This graph suggests that the left-hand side has a finite limit (which depends on $L$) as~$P$ goes to infinity.
 To go further, we analyzed the distribution of~$N_e(p,L)$, i.e.~the number of primes $p \in \mathcal{P}_\Q(P,2P)$ such that $N_e(p,L) = n$ as $n$ varies between $0$ and $\pi(2L)-\pi(L)+1.$ We observed that this distribution has a Gaussian shape when $P$ is much larger than $L$ as in \cref{fig:distribution}.

-We then tried to predict the mean value and the standard deviation as a function of $L$ through a naive probabilistic model, relying on the fact that the standard hypothesis that $50\%$ of prime numbers are Elkies is correct.
+We then tried to predict the mean value and the standard deviation as a function of $L$ through a naive probabilistic model, relying on the the standard hypothesis that roughly $50\%$ of prime numbers are Elkies.
+(Indeed, for a given elliptic curve $E$ defined $\F_q$ of trace of Frobenius $t$, the prime $\ell$ is Elkies if and only if $t^2-4q$ is a square modulo $\ell$, and half of the elements of $\F_\ell^\times$ are squares; we neglect the probability that $t^2-4q$ is 0 modulo~$\ell$.)
 In other words, for every $p \in \mathcal{P}_\Q(P,2P)$, a prime $\ell \in [L,2L]$ has a probability $1/2$ to be Elkies for the reduced curve~$E_p$, and those events are independent.
 Then, the number of Elkies primes for $E_p$ in $[L,2L]$ follows a binomial distribution $\mathcal{B}(\pi(2L)-\pi(L),1/2)$, whose expected value~$\mu$ and deviation~$\sigma$ are

 Therefore, when $P$ is much larger than $L$, we expect the actual distribution of Elkies primes to look like a Gaussian function with those parameters.
 In \cref{fig:distribution}, we plot the distribution for $L=250$ and $P=10^7$ in blue and the associated Gaussian red; we see that the naive model fits very well with the reality.